naver/pasero/README.md

 ### Parallelism

-By default, `pasero-train` will use all the available GPUs for data parallelism (i.e., each GPU holds a replica of the model and processes its own local batch, then GPUs synchronize their gradients after the backward pass).
+By default, `pasero-train` uses all the available GPUs for data parallelism (i.e., each GPU holds a replica of the model and processes its own local batch, then GPUs synchronize their gradients after the backward pass).
 This can also be controlled with the `--dp-size` option.
 Other types of parallelism are also available: tensor parallelism with `--tp-size` and fully sharded data parallelism with `--dp-size` + `--fsdp`.

 Data parallelism has the effect of increasing the effective batch size: training on 4 GPUs with a batch size of 4000 tokens is equivalent to training on 1 GPU with a batch size of 16000 tokens.
 This batch size increase can also be simulated thanks to accumulated gradients using the `--virtual-dp-size` option.
 This latter option is a good way to ensure that no matter the number of GPUs used, the batch size remains constant (i.e., `--dp-size 1 --virtual-dp-size 8` and `--dp-size 8 --virtual-dp-size 8` give the same effective batch size) and the other hyper-parameters (e.g., `--lr`) can be left unchanged.